Punshnut/macos-launchy/README.md

 ## Quick tips

 - Right-click any icon for rename, move, hide, Finder reveal, or folder shortcuts.
-- Drag apps together while holding Shift or Option as you release to create a folder or drop into one without disturbing the grid; skip the modifiers and use the right-click menu on the icon to add/remove apps instead.
+- Drag apps together while holding Shift or Option as you release to create a folder or drop into one without disturbing the grid; or use right-click to place apps exactly where you want.
-- Floaty mode keeps the quick palette feel and fast toggles; assign a hotkey for instant fullscreen/HUD switching instead of mouse-only taps.wa
+- Floaty mode keeps the quick palette feel; assign a hotkey to jump between fullscreen and HUD instantly instead of mouse-only taps.
-- Dock and menu bar icons mirror your layout for repeat launches plus instant access to auto-updater, settings, and Quit.
+- Use the Visuals tab to pick standard, light blur, transparent, or solid color backgrounds (with a color palette) and decide if icons auto-fill gaps.
+- Hidden Apps tab lets you include ~/Applications, mute noisy tools, or pin hidden entries to the top for quick toggling.
+- Shortcuts tab sets the launcher hotkey, fullscreen ⇄ floaty toggle, and hot corner; Launchy still opens even if both Dock and menu bar icons are hidden.
-- Reset the grid from Settings whenever you want, hide apps safely, and choose whether icons auto-fill gaps for a clean layout.
+- Reset the grid from Settings when you want a clean slate - custom names and hidden states stay intact - and enable Launch at Login so it’s ready after a reboot.

 ## License & support